eclipse/packages/charts/hono/README.md

 helm install --dependency-update -n hono -f /path/to/customRegistry.yaml eclipse-hono eclipse-iot/hono
 ```

-## Using the Device Connection Service
+## Configuring device connection data storage

-Hono's protocol adapters need a place where they can store information about the connection status of devices.
+In Hono a place is needed where information about the connection status of devices can be stored.
-In particular, this includes maintaining a mapping of devices to the gateway(s) they connect via.
+This kind of information is used for determining how [command & control](https://www.eclipse.org/hono/docs/concepts/command-and-control/) messages,
+sent by business applications, can be routed to the protocol adapters that the target devices are connected to.

+### Alternative A: Using the deprecated Device Connection API (default)

 The [Device Connection API](https://www.eclipse.org/hono/docs/api/device-connection/) defines a service interface
-that protocol adapters can use to store, update and retrieve such information dynamically during runtime.
+that protocol adapters can use to store, update and retrieve information about the connection status of devices dynamically during runtime.

-### Example Implementation
+#### Example Implementation

 Hono's example Device Registry component contains a simple in-memory implementation of the Device Connection API.
 This example implementation is used by default when the example registry is deployed.

-### Data Grid based Implementation
+#### Data Grid based Implementation

 Hono also contains a production ready, data grid based implementation of the Device Connection API which can be deployed
 and used instead of the example implementation.
 The component can be deployed by means of setting the